“The risk of bowel cancer can be reduced by a healthy diet

 What is the association between age and the risk of developing bowel cancer?

-In Colorectal (Colon) Cancer: What Are the Risk Factors for Colorectal Cancer? the (United States) Centers for Disease Control and Prevention elaborate on:
+In Colorectal Cancer: Colorectal Cancer Risk Factors – Key Points the (United States) Centers for Disease Control and Prevention elaborate on:

 Bowel Cancer